frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 "Now she takes him by the hand and holds him steady; now she takes him up in her arms and carries him.
-It\'s in this way too that Our Lord Himself takes constant care to lead his children forward, that is, those who possess charity."
+It\'s in this way too that Our Lord himself takes constant care to lead his children forward, that is, those who possess charity" (Francis de Sales, *Treatise on the Love of God)*.

 That divine solicitude should never be a motive on our part for passivity.
 On the contrary, we should find God\'s grace a steadfast